 Graduation Requirements

-In support of student development goals set out in KRS 158.6451 and the Kentucky Academic Expectations, students must complete a minimum of twenty-five (25) credits, including demonstrated performance-based competency in technology, and all other state and local requirements in order to graduate from high school in the District.
+In support of student development goals set out in KRS 158.6451 and the Kentucky Academic Standards, students must complete a minimum of twenty-two (22)credits, including demonstrated performance-based competency in technology, and all other state and local requirements in order to graduate from high school in the District.

-Beginning July 1, 2018, students wishing to receive a regular diploma must pass a civics test made up of one hundred (100) questions selected from the civics test administered to persons seeking to become naturalized citizens and prepared or approved by the Board.
+Students wishing to receive a regular diploma must pass a civics test made up of one hundred (100) questions selected from the civics test administered to persons seeking to become naturalized citizens and prepared or approved by the Board.
 A minimum score of sixty percent (60%) is required to pass the test and students may take the test as many times as needed to pass.
 Students that have passed a similar test within the previous five (5) years shall be exempt from this civics test.
-This shall be subject to the requirements and accommodations of a student's individualized education program or a Section 504 Plan.
+This shall be subject to the requirements and accommodations of a student's individualized education program (IEP) or a Section 504 Plan.5

-Students shall complete an individual learning plan that focuses on career exploration and related postsecondary education and training needs.
+In addition to the content requirements established by the Kentucky Academic Standards, and the credits required by the minimum requirements for high school graduation in 704 KAR 3:305, the Board may impose other requirements for graduation from high school.
+Students shall complete an Individual Learning Plan (ILP) that focuses on career exploration and related postsecondary education and training needs.

 No senior shall be allowed to participate in the graduation ceremony until all graduation requirements have been totally completed as documented by the high school Principal.